likecanyon/Awesome-Academic-Writing/README.md

 # Awesome-Academic-Writing

-This repo curated a cllection of tutorials and tips regarding acadeic english wiriting for researchers who are non-native english speakers.
+This repo curated a cllection of tutorials and tips regarding academic english wiriting for researchers who are non-native english speakers.

 ***"The limits of my language mean the limits of my world."
 Ludiwig Wittgenstein*** --